TERMS AND CONDITIONS – QUICK FACTS

 iii. pursue any additional or alternative remedies provided by law.

-i. the Services will no longer be available to the Partner and all data supplied by end users in connection with the use of the Services will be promptly returned to the Partner or, where return is unreasonable or manifestly impractical for the Supplier, destroyed by the Supplier at no cost to the Partner.
+i. the Services under the Agreement will no longer be available to the Partner and all data supplied by end users in connection with the use of the Services will be promptly returned to the Partner or, where return is unreasonable or manifestly impractical for the Supplier, destroyed by the Supplier at no cost to the Partner.
 However, following any such termination or expiry, the Supplier will retain ownership of all data that it has derived from data supplied by the Partner or Client in the course of using the Services; and

-d) Termination will take immediate effect on the date specified in the notice issued to or by the Partner (as relevant), and the Partner must immediately stop using all products and services provided by the Supplier under that terminated or expired Agreement.
+d) Termination will take immediate effect on the date specified in the notice issued to or by the Partner (as relevant), and the Partner must immediately stop using all products and Services provided by the Supplier under that terminated or expired Agreement.
 The Partner may not be entitled to any refund.

 5 Intellectual Property and Data Ownership

-a) Ownership: The Supplier owns or has obtained valid licensed to provide the Services.
+a) Ownership: The Supplier owns or has obtained valid licenses to provide the Services.

-b) The functionality of the Services, including any and all content and intellectual property provided by the Supplier, is protected by copyright, trade dress, moral rights, trademark and other laws relating to the protection of intellectual property.
+c) The functionality of the Services, including any and all content and intellectual property provided by the Supplier, is protected by Intellectual Property Rights and related laws.
 The Supplier reserves all of its Intellectual Property Rights.

-c) Trademarks and Trade names: The Partner must not remove any trademarks, trade names, logos, watermarks or any other attributions from the Services, Products or any material generated by the Supplier (including but not limited to any automated email) in relation to the Services.
+d) Trademarks and Trade names: The Partner must not remove any trademarks, trade names, logos, watermarks or any other attributions from the Services, products or any material generated by the Supplier (including but not limited to any automated email) in relation to the Services.

-d) All rights, title and interest in all Supplier trademarks and all of the Supplier’s Intellectual Property Rights will remain with the Supplier or its licensor.
+e) All rights, title and interest in all Supplier trademarks and all of the Supplier’s Intellectual Property Rights will remain with the Supplier or its licensor.

-e) Nothing in the Agreement confers upon the Partner any rights to use, and or modify any of the Supplier’s intellectual property, trademarks or trade names, except that the Supplier grants the Partner a royalty free, non-exclusive, non-transferrable, revocable licence to use the Supplier trademarks and intellectual property to the extent necessary to comply with Customer obligations under this Agreement.
-The Partner may not sublicense this right.
+f) Nothing in the Agreement confers upon the Partner any rights to use, and or modify any of the Supplier’s intellectual property, trademarks or trade names.

-g) Customer-supplied Data: The Partner will retain all of its rights and remain liable and responsible in respect of any data (including personal information other than Supplier Personal Information) accessed by the Supplier in providing the Services, as necessary for the Supplier to provide the Services or otherwise provided by the Partner in connection with the Partner’s use of the Services (Customer-supplied Data).
-Neither the Supplier nor any of its Related Bodies Corporate will acquire any rights or responsibility or liability for the Partner Data (other than as expressly noted in clause 12 as regards Eligible Data Breaches) merely by virtue of the Partner using the Services or the Supplier accessing the Partner Data in order to undertake the Services.
-However, the Partner acknowledges that the Supplier will be fully entitled to derive its own meta-format data from Customer-supplied Data, and the Partner will have no rights whatsoever in respect of such meta-format data.
+h) Partner Data: The Partner will retain all of its rights and remain liable and responsible in respect of any data (including personal information other than Supplier Personal Information) accessed by the Supplier in providing the Services, as necessary for the Supplier to provide the Services or otherwise provided by the Partner in connection with the Partner’s use of the Services (Partner Data).
+The Supplier will not acquire any rights or responsibility or liability for the Partner Data (other than as expressly noted in clause 12 as regards Eligible Data Breaches) merely by virtue of the Partner using the Services or the Supplier accessing the Partner Data in order to undertake the Services.
+However, the Partner acknowledges that the Supplier will be fully entitled to derive its own meta-format data from Partner Data, and the Partner will have no rights whatsoever or liability or responsibility in respect of such meta-format data.

 6 Third Party Providers